- Worried about someone’s mental health?

-If you're worried about someone else's mental health, then it's important to do what you can to help.
+If you're worried about someone else's mental health, it's important to do what you can to help.
 The question is - what can you do?
-You might wonder if it's even your job to get involved, or whether your interference will just make things worse.
-How do you even bring up the subject of mental or emotional health with a friend, family member, or colleague?
+You might wonder how to bring up the subject of mental or emotional health with a friend, family member, or colleague.
 Will they be insulted?
 Will they think you're being nosy?
 What if you push them further into denial or trigger even worse feelings and behaviours?

 On this page

 - Spotting a mental health problem in someone else